jmillanacosta/RDFCraft/docs/guide/ontologies.md

 # Ontologies

-RDFCraft is capable of indexing and using ontologies to provide a better user experience.
+RDFCraft is capable of indexing and using multiple ontologies to provide a better user experience.
 It indexes all the classes and properties from the provided ontology and provides recommendations while mapping.

-You can totally map your data without using any ontology, but using an ontology will make the mapping process easier and more accurate.
+You can map your entire data without using any ontology, but using an ontology will make the mapping process easier and more accurate.

 ## Adding an ontology

-To add an ontology, after you open your workspace, click on the **Ontologies** tab on the right top corner of the screen.
+To add an ontology, after you open your workspace, click on the **Ontologies** tab on the top right corner of the screen.
 You will see a list of all the ontologies that is imported in the workspace.

 ![Empty Workspace](imgs/empty-workspace.png)